 The Company has established a rolling share option plan (the "Plan"), in which the maximum number of common shares which can be reserved for issuance under the Plan is 10% of the issued and outstanding shares of the Company.
 The minimum exercise price of the options is set at the Company's closing share price on the day before the grant date, less allowable discounts in accordance with the policies of the TSXV.

 The vesting provisions are determined by the Board of Directors and, unless otherwise stated, fully vest when granted.

-No share options were granted in the nine months to September 30, 2019.
-During the twelve months ended December 31, 2018, the Company granted share options to purchase 300,000 common shares and recorded compensation expense of \$409,940 (2017: \$376,280).
-The fair value of the share options granted was estimated using the Black-Scholes option pricing model using the following assumptions: risk-free interest rate of 2.232%; estimated volatility of 100.9679%; expected life of three years; expected dividend yield of 0%; estimated forfeiture rate of 0%.
+During the twelve months ended December 31, 2019 the company did not grant any share options and recorded a compensation expense recovery of (\$7,657) (2018: \$409,940), net of forfeitures.
+The fair value of the share options granted was estimated using the Black-Scholes option pricing model using the following assumptions:

+risk-free interest rate of 1.757% to 2.232%; estimated volatility of 100.97% to 124.60%; expected life of five years; expected dividend yield of 0%; estimated forfeiture rate of 0%.
 The share options are subject to vesting provisions and will vest over three years.